 Albert Lexie has shined shoes for more than 50 years, and made a decision decades ago to donate every penny of his tips to the Free Care Fund of the Children’s Hospital of Pittsburgh, which benefits families who can’t afford treatment.
 Since 1981, Lexie has handed over more than $200,000 to Children’s Hospital—a third of his total earnings.

 Gifts like these cumulate with millions of others from ordinary Americans in a powerful way.
-Sixty-five percent of U.S. households make charitable contributions every year, with the average household contribution being $2,213.
-That is three to seven times as much generosity as in equivalent Western European nations.
+Between 70 and 90 percent of U.S. households make charitable contributions every year, with the average household contribution being about $2,500.
+That is two to 20 times as much generosity as in equivalent Western European nations.
 In addition, half of all U.S. adults volunteer their time to charitable activities, totaling an estimated 20 billion hours per year.

-The result: A massive charitable flow of more than $300 billion per year, with more than 80 percent coming from generous individuals.
-Only 13 percent of all annual charity in the U.S. comes in the form of foundation grants.
-Just 4 percent is contributed by corporations or corporate foundations.
+The result: A massive charitable flow of $360 billion per year, with 80 percent coming from generous individuals.
+Only 15 percent of all annual charity in the U.S. comes in the form of foundation grants.
+Just 5 percent is contributed by corporations.

 One may quite accurately say that it is Oseola McCarty and similar partners who make America the most generous nation on earth.

 - “Oral history with Miss Oseola McCarty,” University of Southern Mississippi Center for Oral History and Cultural Heritage (1997), lib.usm.edu/legacy/spcol/coh/cohmccartyo.html

-- Oseola McCarty’s Simple Wisdom for Rich Living, ed. by Shannon Maggio (1996).
+- Oseola McCarty’s Simple Wisdom for Rich Living, edited by Shannon Maggio (1996)